Get the latest on our spring planning.

 The number and award size for both Global and General Pathways Fellowships varies depending on how much funding is available, the number of applications received, and the amount of each student’s request.
-For clarification about the amount of funding available for these awards, contact the director of Career Services.
+For clarification about the amount of funding available for these awards, contact the director of Personal and Professional Development.

 Application packets are available in mid-October.
 Completed applications for Global Pathways must be submitted by mid-December.
-Applications for General Pathways are due in early March (check with the Career Services office for exact dates).
+Applications for General Pathways are due in early March (check with the Office of Personal and Professional Development for exact dates).
 Both applications are designed to prepare you for what you might expect from graduate or professional school applications.
 Components include an application form with a budget, an essay explaining what course is being proposed and why it is significant for a student’s future plans, an official description of the proposed course of study (downloaded from internet or copied from a program brochure), and two letters of recommendation (at least one from a tutor).

-The Thorne and Braziel/Lynn Premedical Scholarships are now part of the General Pathways Fellowship program.
+The Thorne and Braziel/Lynn Premedical Scholarships are now part of the General Pathways Fellowships program.
 Applicants for premedical or biomedical courses must submit a General Pathways application, due in early March.
-Check with the Career Services office for exact dates.
+Check with the Office of Personal and Professional Development for exact dates.

 If you choose to accept a Pathways Fellowship award, you are not eligible for an Ariel Internship stipend until the following summer.
 You may apply for both, but can accept only one.
 Both Global and General Pathways Fellowships may not be deferred.
 If a student decides not to accept the fellowship, he/she must reapply for the following year.
 Students do not earn credit toward a St. John’s degree by participating in either the Global or General Pathways Fellowships Program.
 Generally only one Ariel Internship and one Pathways Fellowship can be awarded while a student is enrolled at either St. John’s campus.

-Yes, and, in fact, there are four global education programs which have close ties to St. John’s College: The Marchutz School in France, The Rome Institute of Liberal Arts (RILA), Sun Yat-sen University, China, The Sea Education Association program.
+Yes, and, in fact, there are three global education programs which have close ties to St. John’s College: The Marchutz School in France, The Rome Institute of Liberal Arts (RILA), and The Sea Education Association program.
 Other international education programs also will be considered.

 Both Pathways applications have room to list up to three program options.
 Please prioritize your proposed programs.
 You must address the reasoning behind each separate program in your application essay.

 Yes, it is strongly recommended that you seek advice about courses and programs you are interested in.
-Committee members are available and the Career Services office has additional resources for your use in determining which direction best meets your needs.
+Committee members are available and the Office of Personal and Professional Development has additional resources for your use in determining which direction best meets your needs.